 In order to be perceived as credible, you must communicate regularly and consistently.
 A monthly or bi-monthly newsletter is appropriate for most mobile food operations.
 You can adjust the quantity based on the amount of content you can generate without adding an extra element of work or stress to yourself.
 However, once you decide, do your best to keep true to your pattern of posting.
 Consumers prefer to know what to expect, so try your best to cater to their expectations.

-Add photographs of events, customers, servers, chefs, or specials of the month.
+Add photographs of events, customers, chefs, or specials of the month.
 Also consider implementing snapshots of your Facebook or Twitter feeds highlighting customers’ positive feedback or a positive rave about a particular dish on the menu.